GiovanniRusso2002/HouseRent/README.md

 2. Open your browser at http://127.0.0.1:3000/ (app runs on port 3000 by default)

 Default test credentials
-The repository includes a `README.txt` with test accounts.
-Example credentials from that file:

 - Locators (locatore):
 	- adam97@gmail.com / adam97